 A mail customers group praised the announcement as a the service moving toward cutting costs.

 “Some may disagree with the specific decisions that were made but all should agree that the Postal Service must shrink to match its current and foreseeable volume of mail,” said Art Sackler, coordinator of the Coalition for a 21st Century Postal Service, whose members include Bank of America Corp.
-(BAC) and FedEx Corp.
-(FDX)
+(BAC:US) and FedEx Corp.
+(FDX:US)

 The closings will be suspended from September through December for the U.S. November elections and the peak year-end holiday mailing period, the service said in a memorandum faxed yesterday to postal unions.